tralves/100-days-of-code/log.md

 Starting phase 2: making a collaborative markdown editor.
 To complete this project, I will grab [Vuejs + GDrive](https://github.com/tralves/vue-gdrive) and then:

-- Configure new google drive app to edit markdown files (.md);
+- Configure new google drive app to edit markdown files (.md)- DONE!;
 - Add markdown render;

 <!---